poier/murauer/README.md

 ##### Use fully trained models
 Download the respective model from
 [our server](https://files.icg.tugraz.at/d/0e6ccba6689040349f21/).
-We (will soon) provide models trained with different numbers of labeled real samples.
+We provide models trained with different numbers of labeled real samples.
 E.g., to use the model trained with all labeled real samples from the NYU dataset:
 ```
 mkdir results/pretrained_models